List of people who have opened the Olympic Games: Opening ceremony

 The IOC factsheet on the opening ceremony states: "According to the Olympic Charter protocol, the duty of declaring the Games officially open falls to the head of state of the host country.
 Those who have performed this task are royalty and presidents, or their representatives, whether it was a vice-president, a member of the royal family, or a governor-general".
 Rule 56 of Chapter 5 of the Olympic Charter sets out the exact words that are to be declared by the person opening the Games.
-If at a Summer Olympic Games, the words to be said are: I declare open the Games of [name of host city] celebrating the [number of the Olympiad] Olympiad of the modern era.
-When at a Winter Olympic Games, the dignitary opening the Games is to proclaim: I declare open the [number of the Olympic Winter Games] Olympic Winter Games of [name of host city].
+If at a Summer Olympic Games, the words to be said are: I declare open the Games of [name of the host city], celebrating the [ordinal number of the Olympiad] Olympiad of the modern era.
+When at a Winter Olympic Games, the dignitary opening the Games is to proclaim: I declare open the [number of the Olympic Winter Games] Olympic Winter Games of [name of the host city].
 However, this has not always been followed strictly;

+On 30 July 1932, US vice president Charles Curtis opened the Los Angeles Summer Olympics with: